peted70/az-func-simplygon/blog.md

 };
 ```

-## Testing
+## Testing the Code

 So, we have shown how to build and deploy two example nodes for a 3D content pipeline but in order to test this I currently need to carry out the following:

-- Take the model and textures from [here](https://github.com/peted70/az-func-blender/tree/master/TestModels) and add all contents of that folder to a zip archive as it is organized in the folder
+1. Take the model and textures from [here](https://github.com/peted70/az-func-blender/tree/master/TestModels) and add all contents of that folder to a zip archive as it is organized in the folder

-- Manually uploaded to blob storage or some other accessible storage
+2. Manually uploaded to blob storage or some other accessible storage

-- Used the resulting uri (I generated a SAS uri using the [Azure portal](https://ms.portal.azure.com/) as input to run the Blender Azure Function running either locally or in Azure and download the resulting zip archive (You could use [Postman](https://www.postman.com/) with a POST/GET request or a browser with a GET request)
+3. Used the resulting URI (I generated a SAS URI using the [Azure portal](https://ms.portal.azure.com/) as input to run the Blender Azure Function running either locally or in Azure and download the resulting zip archive (You could use [Postman](https://www.postman.com/) with a POST/GET request or a browser with a GET request)

-- Upload that zip archive to blob storage manually (so we can get another uri)
+4. Upload that zip archive to blob storage manually (so we can get another URI)

-- Use the resulting SAS uri as input to the Simplygon Azure Function running locally on PC or deployed to Azure
+5. Use the resulting SAS URI as input to the Simplygon Azure Function running locally on PC or deployed to Azure

-- Download and check the resulting zip archive
+6. Download and check the resulting zip archive

 ![Compare Results](./images/results.png)
 *Shows the original mesh both shaded and wireframe against the processed result*